AymaneD/generalNotes/README.md

  ```

- so we can access it using :
+ Then we can access it using :
  ```
   process.env.REACT_APP_API_URL
  ```